9anon/ezrahub/README.md

 ## [Ezra Hub](http://ezrahub.com) - a forum for Cornell University students.

 Ezra Hub is a clean, modern, Ajax-enabled and feature-rich forum that builds upon the mistakes of past forum software and does things the right way.
-Ezra hub is built from the ground up on top of the [Laravel 3](http://laravel.com) framework and borrows nothing from other clunky forum software.
+Ezra hub is built from the ground up on top of the [Laravel 3](http://laravel.com) framework and is maintained by a small group of Cornell University students/alums.

 Ezra Hub's main implementation is on [ezrahub.com](http://ezrahub.com) and is catered towards Cornell University students.